Are you a beginner photographer who doesn’t want to spend much money on equipment?

 So, how could I say no?

-Sure, it was going to be terrifying: taking photos of a celebrity’s newborn baby is like taking pictures of a sleeping tiger on top of a volcano.
+Sure, it would be terrifying: taking photos of a celebrity’s newborn baby is like taking pictures of a sleeping tiger on top of a volcano.

-But Panasonic Lumix ZS100 made it so simple.
+But the Panasonic Lumix ZS100 made it so simple.

 Features